Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Discussion

-VDT should be placed according to recent studies; computer monitor placement should be based on the needs of the particular user and should be performed within a modest height range below eye level with a head tilt that is physiologically beneficial \citep{woo_ergonomics_2016}.
-OSHA (2008) suggests that monitors should be positioned 50–100 cm away from users while maintaining a viewing angle of $15^\circ$–$20^\circ$ \citep{weidling_vertical_2015}.
+VDT should be placed according to recent studies; computer monitor placement should be based on the needs of a particular user and should be performed within a modest height range below eye level with a head tilt that is physiologically beneficial \cite{woo_ergonomics_2016}.
+Occupational Safety and Health Administration (2008)~\cite{osha2008} suggests that monitors should be positioned 50–100 cm away from users while maintaining a viewing angle of $15^\circ$–$20^\circ$ \cite{weidling_vertical_2015}.

-Using a keyboard and mouse is a frequent task in a computer lab; it should be placed in the frequent or regular zone of the Barnes and Squires Work Envelope Model.
-This indicates that the keyboard and mouse should be placed within the 394 mm of table depth and 1194 mm of table length \citep{norman_integrated_2013}.
+Using a keyboard and mouse is a frequent task in a computer lab, and it should be placed in the frequent or regular zone of the Barnes and Squires Work Envelope Model.
+This indicates that the keyboard and mouse should be placed within the 394 mm of table depth of 1194 mm and a table length \cite{norman_integrated_2013}.

-Compared to the previous mismatch percentages in university furniture, the proposed dimensions exhibited reduced mismatches for both males and females.
-The suggested measurements are more compatible than the previous dimensions, leading to improved comfort levels and reduced risks of MSDs for users.

-Table \ref{tab:4.9} presents the mismatch percentages of the proposed furniture measurements for adjustable chairs and tables.
-This is also shown in Figure \ref{fig:4.9}.
-Compared to previous mismatch percentages in university furniture, the proposed dimensions exhibited reduced mismatches for both males and females.
-The suggested measurements are more compatible than the previous dimensions, leading to improved comfort levels and reduced risks of MSDs for users.
+The research is centered on the design of two sets of furniture identified within computer laboratories across various departments at KUET.
+Although the dimensions may exhibit variability, both types of furniture share similarities and are commonly employed in computer laboratories across diverse university settings.
+The proposed dimensions for these furniture sets were tailored to accommodate the anthropometric measurements of their users without introducing design intricacies or cost escalation.

+The practical benefits of this research are significant for educational institutions, furniture manufacturers, and students.
+Inconsistencies in furniture dimensions were found by comprehensively analyzing anthropometric measurements and their correlation with furniture dimensions, which offers valuable insights into designing more comfortable and ergonomically sound furniture for university students.
+For educational institutions, this study suggests that investing in furniture tailored to students' body dimensions can contribute to a more conducive learning environment.
+Comfortable and ergonomic furniture can help students maintain better posture, reduce the risk of MSDs, and improve their overall well-being and academic performance.
+Furniture manufacturers can benefit from this research by using the proposed dimensions as a guideline for designing products that are better suited to the needs of students.
+By incorporating these dimensions into their designs, manufacturers can create furniture that is more comfortable, functional, and attractive for their target market.

+Students stand to gain the most from this research as they are the end users of furniture.
+By using furniture designed with body dimensions in mind, students can enjoy a more comfortable and ergonomic learning experience.
+This can improve focus, concentration, and productivity and ultimately enhance academic performance.